Places in Paris: Pink Mamma

 Nice furniture

 I know I sound picky but every single place we found had something missing from my Must-Have list.
 Mostly two bedroom apartments were over budget or too far from school.
 I began getting more flexible by the second month and started considering one bedrooms, longer commutes to school and really horrible layouts.
 We visited an apartment that was way under-budget but on the 6th floor with no elevator and the world’s narrowest bathroom.
 It was as wide as the bathtub and you practically had to step over the toilet to get into the tub.
 There was no shower and even though it had herringbone floors in the living room, the place was dark and how no traditional Parisian design.
 It also wasn’t in my ideal neighborhood but the price tag was the only thing that made it enticing.
 The only reason we didn’t end up getting it was the owner wanted someone who would rent it for at least two years.
 So I guess that was a blessing in disguise.
 When it comes down to house hunting, location and price were my main dealbreakers.
 Everything else was negotiable.
 It took days of going back and forth to get the agent to schedule a viewing.
 The problem was the renter didn’t want to show it until the place was available so I was cutting it close to our move-out date.
-I finally got a call to see it so I dropped Liv off at school.
+I finally got a call to see it once I dropped Liv off at school.
 Because it was so close to her school I decided to walk around the neighborhood and wait for our appointment.
 I was almost two hours early and the agent was late (because she was French, of course!).
 We buzzed the door of the building and waited.
 The appointment started fifteen minutes late so she tried to call the renter to let us in.
 We saw the window was open to the apartment but she didn’t answer.
 She called the agency and they confirmed the right place and right time.
 After a half an hour of impatiently waiting, she said let’s reschedule for next week.
 UNLUCKY LIZZIE!
 I was practically in tears and starting to feel like this was hopeless.
 I already began to fall in love with the neighborhood.
 Everything was a close walk and my favorite shop (Monoprix) was just a block away!
 I was already familiar with the neighborhood and getting excited that I could actually live in my favorite part of Paris.

 DSC_1004